Lucille Times: Early life

 Lucille was born on April 22, 1921, in Hope Hull, Alabama.
-Her mother died when Lucille was very young and she was raised by her father, William Sharp in a Christian home with six siblings.
-During her childhood years the family lived in Chicago, Detroit and Alabama.
-Mr. Sharp strongly imprinted two ideas on Lucille: The first: "You are no better than anyone else" and the second: "When you're right don't back down."
+Her mother died when Lucille was very young, and she was raised by her father, William Sharp, in a Christian home with six siblings.
+During her childhood years, the family lived in Chicago, Detroit, and Alabama.
+Mr. Sharp strongly imprinted two ideas on Lucille: the first, "You are no better than anyone else," and the second, "When you're right, don't back down."

-Lucille married her husband, Charlie Times on February 3, 1939.
-She and Charlie joined the NAACP shortly after marriage, and in 1950, when the NAACP was banned the couple hosted meetings in their home, despite the danger.
+Lucille married her husband, Charlie Times, on February 3, 1939.
+She and Charlie joined the NAACP shortly after marriage, and in 1950, when the NAACP was banned, the couple hosted meetings in their home, despite the danger.
 In 1950, both Lucille and her husband became registered voters.
 In 1952, they opened the Times Café (a.k.a.
 "Sugarhill") on Holt Street, which operated continuously until 1986.

 Activism

 In Detroit

 When Times lived in Detroit, she was part of a successful boycott of a butcher shop on 12th Street (later named Rosa Parks Blvd).
-The shop's Polish proprietor sold some bad meat to a black man and refused to replace the meat or give him a refund.
-The neighborhood residents became indignant and refused to shop there and the shop went out of business in less than a month.
+The shop's proprietor sold some spoiled meat to a black man and refused to replace the meat or offer a refund.
+The neighborhood residents became indignant and refused to shop there, and the shop went out of business in less than a month.